farinchan/farinchan/README.md

 # 💫 About Me:
 "Hi, I am a person who loves everything related to technology and I am also a fullstack and mobile developer.
-On this Github, I share my activities as a developer." <br>🌱 Android and Flutter Enthusiat<br>💬 Ask me on mail : fajririnaldichan@gmail.com / fajri@gariskode.com<br>⚡ Founder at gariskode.com
+On this Github, I share my activities as a developer." <br>🌱 Android and Flutter Enthusiat<br>💬 Ask me on mail : fajririnaldichan@gmail.com / fajri@gariskode.com<br>⚡ Project Manager at gariskode.com

 ## 🌐 Socials: